OWASP/www-policy/procedures/chapter_processes.md

 * Contact Us or on owasp.org> chapter page click and submit request ticket NFRSD ticket#
   * Review for a minimum of 2 leaders & all required information is included.
   * Check to make sure there is not an existing chapter.
-  * Check to make sure not a chapter within 50 miles/80 km
+  * Check to make sure there is not a current chapter within 50 miles/80 km
-  * Check to make sure that the leaders’ residence is within 50 miles/80 km of the chapter.
+  * Check to make sure that the leaders’ residence is within 50 miles/80 km of the chapter city.
-  * Create owasp.org email addresses and send notifications.
+  * If all the information requested on ticket is not submit, will delay or could cancel processing.

 **Leaders owasp.org email address creation**
    * Google Admin - Admin Console